The Eyes Might Be A Window Into Autism?

 Plans call for testing with a younger set of kids to start in 2016.
 If further study bears out the penlight test, it will likely lead to earlier diagnosis of the disorder, WSU media spokeswoman Linda Weiford said.

 Traditionally, autism is diagnosed through behavioral assessments, the results of which can be subjective to the tester.
 Those assessments take a long time to administer, sometimes over the course of several sessions, and usually have to be repeated as the child ages, she added.

 The low-cost and simple penlight test won’t replace all assessments, as those will be needed to determine where and how serious brain deficits are, Weiford said.

-About Elevations RTC: Elevations RTC is a residential treatment center that was formed with the goal of bringing together the most highly trained professionals from the mental health and substance abuse treatment fields to create a program that would truly change the lives of troubled teens.
+About Elevations RTC: Elevations RTC is a residential treatment center that was formed with the goal of bringing together the most highly trained professionals from the mental health and substance use treatment fields to create a program that would truly change the lives of troubled teens.

 The therapeutic program Elevations RTIC designed has proven to be successful in taking teens in desperate circumstances and offering them the treatment and guidance they need to turn things around.